phetsims/geometric-optics/doc/implementation-notes.md

 # Hollywood!

-To make programs behave correctly, it's not always possible to be physically accurate.
+To write well-behaved programs, it's not always possible to be physically accurate.
 This section enumerates the places where we have "Hollywooded" things to provide close approximations and convincing behavior.

 * Physical mirrors do not have an index of refraction.
 Our mirror is modeled as a lens with index of refraction = 2.
 See `INDEX_OF_REFRACTION_RANGE` in [Mirror.ts](https://github.com/phetsims/geometric-optics/blob/master/js/mirror/model/Mirror.ts).